MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Multimodal Embedding Refinement via LLM based Iterative Navigation

 Suppose that we have the query text $q \in \mathcal{Q}$, a video $v \in \mathcal{V}$, where $\mathcal{Q}$ and $\mathcal{V}$ indicate a set of queries and videos.
 Using a pre-trained multimodal encoder $f_{\text{enc}}$, we obtain the query and video embeddings ($\mathbf{e}_q, \mathbf{e}_v)$ as follows:

-where $d_q$ and $d_v$ denote the dimension of query and video embeddings, respectively.
+where $d$ denotes the dimension of embedding.
 The goal of text-video retrieval is to search the most relevant videos $\hat{v}$'s from a collection of videos $\mathcal{V}$ given a query text $q$ as follows:

 where $\textsc{sim}(\cdot)$ is a similarity function (e.g., cosine distance, etc).
 Additionally, our system utilizes two key components: $\mathcal{M}$ and $\mathcal{T}$.
-Here, $\mathcal{M}$ represents the LLMs and template function $\mathcal{T}$ applies a pre-defined template to inputs\footnote{Note that $\mathcal{M}$ is used interchangeably to indicate both a Large Language Model~(LLM) and a Multimodal Large Language Model~(MLLM).}$^{, }$\footnote{Here, subscripts have been omitted for simplicity.
+Here, $\mathcal{M}$ represents the LLMs and template function $\mathcal{T}$ applies a pre-defined template to inputs\footnote{Note that $\mathcal{M}$ is used interchangeably to indicate both a Large Language Model~(LLM) and a Large Multimodal Model~(LMM).}$^{, }$\footnote{Here, subscripts have been omitted for simplicity.
 However, subscripts are employed in the equations for each specific module~(e.g., $\mathcal{M}_{\mathsf{question}}$).
 In addition, the pre-defined template is presented in Appendix due to the limited space.}.
 Based on this background, we would like to introduce LLM-based iterative navigation, involving multiple rounds of feedback learning and reranking, leading to better performance and interpretability.